-During the night of July 4-5th, General Robert E. Lee’s battered army began its retreat from Gettysburg, moving southwest toward Hagerstown and the Potomac River crossing at Williamsport, screened by Maj.
-Gen. J. E. B. Stuart’s cavalry.
-Lee’s infantry reached the rain-swollen Potomac but could not cross, the pontoon bridge having been destroyed by a cavalry raid.
-On July 11th, Lee entrenched a line protecting the river crossings at Williamsport and waited for Maj.
-Gen. George G. Meade’s army to advance.
-On July 12th, Meade reached the vicinity and probed the Confederate line.
-The next day skirmishing was heavy along the lines as Meade positioned his forces for an attack.
-In the meantime, the river fell enough to allow the construction of a new bridge, and Lee’s army began crossing the river after dark on the 13th.
-On the morning of the 14th, two Union cavalry divisions attacked the rearguard division of Brig.
-Gen. Henry Heth still on the north bank, taking more than 500 prisoners.
+Retreating from Gettysburg after his defeat there, Gen. Robert E. Lee’s Confederate infantry reached the Potomac River ford at Williamsport, Maryland on July 8 and 9, 1863.
+Lee’s men could not cross, due to the rain-swollen river and loss of a pontoon bridge at nearby Falling Waters to a Union cavalry raid.
+On July 11, Lee entrenched in a line protecting both river crossings and waited for Maj.
+Gen. George G. Meade’s pursuing army to attack.
+On July 12, Meade reached the vicinity and probed the Confederate position.
+Skirmishing was heavy along the lines as Meade readied his forces for an attack.
+That evening, Meade held a council of war in which his corps commanders advised against moving against Lee’s formidable defenses.
+In the meantime, the river had fallen enough to allow the construction of a new pontoon bridge at Falling Waters, and Lee’s army began crossing the river after dark on July 13.
+The next morning, two Union cavalry divisions attacked the rearguard division of Brig.
+Gen. Henry Heth still on the east bank, taking more than 500 prisoners.
 Confederate Brig.
 Gen. James Pettigrew was mortally wounded in the fight.
 Lee's army was safely back in Virginia.
-Meade had let his best chance to destroy the Army of Northern Virginia slip away from him.
+Meade had let his best chance to destroy the Army of Northern Virginia slip away.
 In Washington, a frustrated Abraham Lincoln reportedly said, "We had them within our grasp."
 The war in Virginia would go on nearly two more years.